singerdmx/flutter-quill/README.md

 ## 🔄 Conversion to HTML

 > [!CAUTION]
-> **Converting to Delta from Markdown and HTML is highly experimental and shouldn't be used for production applications**, while the current implementation is far from perfect, it could improved a lot however **it will likely not work as expected**, due to differences between **HTML** and **Delta**, see this [comment](https://github.com/slab/quill/issues/1551#issuecomment-311458570) for more info.<br>
+> **Converting HTML or Markdown to Delta is highly experimental and shouldn't be used for production applications**, while the current implementation we have internally is far from perfect, it could improved however **it will likely not work as expected**, due to differences between **HTML** and **Delta**, see this [Quill JS Comment #311458570](https://github.com/slab/quill/issues/1551#issuecomment-311458570) for more info.<br>
-> We use it **internally** as it is more suitable for our specific use case, copying content from external websites and pasting it into the editor previously breaks the styles, while the current implementation is not ready, it provides a better user experience and doesn't have many downsides.
+> We only use it **internally** as it is more suitable for our specific use case, copying content from external websites and pasting it into the editor previously breaks the styles, while the current implementation is not designed for converting a **full Document** from other formats to **Delta**, it provides a better user experience and doesn't have many downsides.
 >
-> The support for converting HTML to **Quill Delta** is quite experimental and used internally when pasting HTML content from the clipboard to the Quill Editor
+> The support for converting HTML to **Quill Delta** is quite experimental and used internally when pasting HTML content from the clipboard to the Quill Document.
 >
 > Converting **Delta** from/to **HTML** is not a standard feature in [Quill JS](https://github.com/slab/quill) or [FlutterQuill].

 > [!IMPORTANT]
-> Converting HTML to **Delta** usually won't work as expected, we highly recommend storing the document as **Delta JSON** in the database instead of other formats (e.g., HTML, Markdown, PDF, Microsoft Word, Google Docs, Apple Pages, XML, CSV, etc...)
+> Converting **HTML** to **Delta** usually won't work as expected, we highly recommend storing the **Document** as **Delta JSON** in the database instead of other formats (e.g., HTML, Markdown, PDF, Microsoft Word, Google Docs, Apple Pages, XML, CSV, etc...)
 >
-> Converting between HTML and **Delta** JSON is generally not recommended due to their structural and functional differences.
+> Converting between **HTML** and **Delta** JSON is generally not recommended due to their structural and functional differences.
 >
 > Sometimes you might want to convert **HTML** to **Delta** for specific use cases:
 >